Susannah Constantine

 Constantine was born into a wealthy family; her father was successful in property and shipping sectors.
-She was privately educated as a child and went on to date British royalty, David Armstrong-Jones, Viscount Linley, during the 1980s.
+She was privately educated as a child and went on to date David Armstrong-Jones, Viscount Linley, during the 1980s.
 Constantine has been involved in fashion for a long period, originally working in America for Giorgio Armani and then John Galliano in London.
 She met Trinny Woodall in 1994, with whom she proceeded to co-write a weekly fashion column, Ready to Wear.
 They founded Ready2shop.com, a dot-com fashion advice business, and wrote their first fashion advice book in 2000, Ready 2 Dress, both of which failed.
 From there they were commissioned to BBC Two to host the style series, What Not to Wear, from 2001 to 2005.
 She made regular appearances as a style advisor on The Oprah Winfrey Show and following her success on the shows, she went on to co-host Trinny & Susannah Undress... on ITV in 2006 and Undress the Nation in 2007.

-Although not formally trained in journalism or in fashion, she has successfully co-written fashion advice books with Woodall, some of which have become best-sellers in the United Kingdom and United States.
+She has co-written fashion advice books with Woodall, some of which have become best-sellers in the United Kingdom and United States.
 It is estimated that her various style advice books have sold 2.5 million copies in Britain and the United States.
-Constantine and Woodall have designed their own clothing range for Littlewoods which made its debut in 2007, followed by the release of their last fashion advice book, The Body Shape Bible.
+Constantine and Woodall have designed their own clothing range for Littlewoods which made its debut in 2007, followed by the release of their latest fashion advice book, The Body Shape Bible.

 Early life

 Constantine was born at Hammersmith, and raised at Knipton, a small village in Leicestershire.
 Her father, Joseph Constantine, was an Old Etonian who served as an officer in the Coldstream Guards.
-He was of a Yorkshire landed gentry family that traces back to the 1100s.
-Through her paternal grandmother, Marie Leonie Francoise (née van Haaren), she descends from Dutch prince William the Silent.
+He was of a Yorkshire landed gentry family that traces itself back to the 1100s.
+Through her paternal grandmother, Marie Leonie Francoise (née van Haaren), she is descended from Dutch prince William the Silent.